IFNA2: Function

 Type I IFNs can have detrimental effects during viral and non-viral infections (bacterial, parasitic, fungal).
 This is due in part by the ability of type I IFNs to polarize the immune system towards a specific type of response in order to interfere with virus infections.

 When improperly regulated, IFN production or IFN-induced signalling can result in autoimmune diseases, such as systemic lupus erythematosus.

 Clinical significance

+As a medication

+Recombinant IFNα2a is known as interferon alfa 2a (Roferon-A), and 2b as interferon alfa-2b (Intron A).
+There are also pegylated versions: peginterferon alfa-2a, peginterferon alfa-2b.

 If given orally, IFNα2 is degraded by digestive enzymes and is no longer active.
 Thus, IFNα2 is mainly administrated by injection essentially subcutaneous or intramuscular.
 Once in the blood, IFNα2 is rapidly eliminated by the kidney.
 Due to the short life of IFNα2 in the organism, several injections per week are required.
 Peginterferon alpha-2a and Peginterferon alpha-2b (polyethylene glycol linked to IFNα2) are long-lasting IFNα2 formulations, which enable a single injection per week.